neo Rename - Simple handling, powerful features.

 neo Rename integrates seamlessly into WP

-The renamer is integrated as a button under media in the WordPress Media Library.
+The Renamer is integrated as a button under Media in the WordPress Media Library.
 In the neo Library it appears as a rename icon next to images.

 - Appears as a dialog without needing to reload the page

-- Lightning-fast renaming type -> Enter -> done
+- Lightning-fast renaming Type -> Enter -> done

 Batch processing with the batch renamer